 TGay Editor: modify the following text in P37L5 of D0.3:

 The L-RX field indicates the number of TRN-R subfields requested by the transmitting STA as part of beam refinement.
+When the EDMG BRP request element is present, this field overrides the field with the same name in the BRP request field.

 TGay Editor: modify the following text in P37L24 of D0.3:

 The TXSS-REQ field is set to one to indicate the request to perform the BRP TXSS training defined in 10.38.9.5.
 Otherwise, this field is set to zero.
+When the EDMG BRP request element is present, this field overrides the field with the same name in the BRP request field.

 TGay Editor: modify the following text in P37L9-11 of D0.3:

 The TX Sector ID field indicates the sector ID that is used when transmitting the packet.
 If the packet is transmitted using a pattern that is not a sector that has been used in the sector sweep, the value of this field is set to 2047.
+When the EDMG BRP request element is present, this field overrides the field with the same name in the BRP request field.